keeltrace/qlcplus-wiki/Windows-Build-Qt5.md

 `make`<br>
 `make install`<br>

-It will install QLC+ in C:\qlcplus.
+It will install QLC+ and all the required DLLs in C:\qlcplus.